-- It is expected that a total of approximately 60,000 animals will be placed under quarantine over the course of the testing period.
-It is anticipated that and approximately 200 of these will be ordered destroyed (with compensation) and undergo additional testing.
-Over 500 animals were ordered destroyed as part of the trace-out activities.
+- It is expected that a total of approximately 15,000 animals will be placed under quarantine over the course of the testing period.
+It is anticipated that and approximately 50 of these will be ordered destroyed (with compensation) and undergo additional testing.
+More than 500 animals were ordered destroyed as part of the trace-out activities.

 Why conduct trace-in activities?

 Determine the source of infection